Enterprise Architecture Benefits

 The products are placed in the order they are commonly created.

-1. EA Assignment or EA Statement - This is a document where a director states the mission, vision, ambition and goals for working with the enterprise architecture in the organization and declares him or herself the owner of the architecture.
-Often the architecture manager and architects that are responsible and accountable for EA are named.
-In the document it is described when working with EA in the organization can be seen as a success and how that can be measured.
-On a yearly basis, this document should be updated.
+1. EA Assignment or EA Statement - This is a document where a director states the mission, vision, ambition, and goals for working with the enterprise architecture in the organization and declares him or herself the owner of the architecture.
+The architecture manager and architects responsible and accountable for EA are often named.
+The document describes how working with EA in the organization can be seen as a success and how that can be measured.
+Every year, this document should be updated.

 2. EA Process - The process description of working with the enterprise architecture in the organization: how are various roles in the organization going to ask, create and use EA products?